redhat-cop/infra.aap_configuration/roles/notification_templates/README.md

 ## Description

-An Ansible Role to add notification templates on Ansible Controller.
+An Ansible Role to add/update/remove notification templates on Ansible Controller.

 ## Requirements